-This free crochet Christmas stocking pattern is part of a collaboration with Lion Brand Yarn.
+This free crochet Christmas stocking pattern is part of a collaboration with my friends at Lion Brand Yarn.
 This post contains affiliate links.

 Now that we've got another Halloween in the books in North America, is it socially appropriate to start talking about Christmas crochet?
 (Maybe it jumped the gun a bit when I shared the Hygge Holiday Throw pattern last week, but I wanted to give you enough time to finish your blanket AND sip hot chocolate under it before Christmas!)